-Choose monochromatic or like colors, patterns, and proportions to keep the look polished.
+Choose monochromatic or like colours, patterns, and proportions to keep the look polished.

 Style Tip #5 : Tights and Socks

-Today’s tights come in hundreds of styles and colors, many of which can be layered and worn together.
-Try a Nude Fishnet Stockings over Opaque Black Tights for a polished and sexy take on winter hosiery or, for a more casual look, try a Knee High Stockings over Wool Tightsand booties.
+Today’s tights come in hundreds of styles and colours, many of which can be layered and worn together.
+Try Nude Fishnet Stockings over Opaque Black Tights for a polished and sexy take on winter hosiery or, for a more casual look, try Knee High Stockings over Wool Tights and booties.

 Style Tip #6: Carry a Fabulous Leather Handbag

-Of course, all of this is made much simpler by a fabulously beautiful and practical handbag, like these awesome bags from Haerfest (pronounced “harvest”).
+Of course, all of this is made much simpler by a fabulously beautiful and practical handbag.

 I wish I could tell you how well-constructed and gorgeous these bags are.
 I love that I can fit my laptop into the Eva Tote along with my wallet, car keys, a water bottle, and all the other random mother detritus I have to store in my handbag at all times to get through the day.
-And I can’t say enough good things about the Jo Saddle Crossbody Bag which doubles as a clutch for evening when you remove the strap.
-Between the beautiful gold hardware, the roomy-yet-sleek pouch, and the sumptuous color options, this just may be the closest thing to the PERFECT handbag!
+And I can’t say enough good things about this Cross Body Bag which doubles as a clutch for evening when you remove the strap.

 Rethinking and reclassifying your summer dresses will double the breadth of your winter wardrobe and keep you looking chic and fresh all winter long!